civond/SmearLab/README.md

 # SmearLab
-This is the semi-official GitHub page for SmearLab Please upload all code directly to this!
+This is the semi-official GitHub page for SmearLab
+\n Please upload all code directly to this!